Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 Thank you.

 ### Session 1-II
-I welcome back everyone for the secnond sesion of the day.
+I welcome back everyone for second session of the day.

 So with due respect i call upon, **Dr. Sivagami R**, for her lecture on the topic **"Image Analysis using Deep Learning Techniques (P)".**